KopiasCsaba/ccp_audio_system_manual/for_technicians/other_guides/general_event.md

 1. Turn off the projector.
 2. Close back the projector-screen.
-3. Get the headset batteries out and put them back into the charger.
+3. Take out the headset batteries and put them back into the charger.
 Please pay attention to the polarity.
 4. Put the headset back to the shelf.
 5. Restore the HDMI cables as they were (unplug, and reconnect the USB grabber)